qentinelqi/shop/_products/giraffe.md

-  ❌ THIS ITEM SOLD OUT ❌
+  ❌ THIS ITEM IS SOLD OUT ❌
 garment_type:
 price: '9.00'
 sku: giraffe